RecipeRadar helps you to search for recipes by ingredients, plan your meals, and create food shopping lists.

 We're grateful for all of the feedback and ideas that have been incorporated into RecipeRadar.

-RecipeRadar is dedicated to the memory of Paul Addison, whose patient guidance with a BBC Micro computer led to the founding developer's interest and career in software development.
+RecipeRadar is dedicated to the memory of Paul Addison, whose patient guidance with a BBC Micro computer led to at least one developer's interest and career in software development.